PinewoodPip/epip/docs/hotbar-standalone.md

 - **Ping**: shortcut to the ping function.
 - **Chat/Combat Log**: toggle the respective UIs.
 The original char button has been yeeted.

 Additionally, as a compatibility consideration for older mods, you can drag any skill or item from the hotbar to these buttons to bind them there.
 This is useful for mods that implement menus through skills or usable items (ex.
-LL's older mods).
+LL's older mods). **You can only do this from the hotbar slots at the moment!
+So drag an item to the hotbar, THEN drag it to these buttons.**

 *Documentation pending completion; if someone wants to start making custom buttons with these already let me know; the API won't change.